 These Caterpillars feed on the green foliage of various trees in the family MYRTACEAE.
-The caterpillars makes silk shelters covered in frass between joined leaves.
+The caterpillar makes silk shelter covered in frass between joind leaves.

-The caterpillars pupate in their shelter, which by then is composed of dead leaves.
-The pupae can make a rasping sound by bending, so rubbing pupal skin plates together.
+It pupates in its shelter, which by then is composed of dead leaves.
+The pupa can make a rasping sound by bending, so rubbing pupal skin plates together.
 The hollow cavity between the dead leaves can seem to amplify this sound.

-The adult moths are grey with short dark streaks on each forewing.
+The adult moths have grey forewings, each with a broad dark streak along half the wing.
 The hindwings are pale grey.
 The wingspan is about 2 cms.
-When disturbed, the moths often run rather than fly.
+When disturbed, they often run rather than fly.